CumulusNetworks/docs/content/version/cumulus-linux-30/Installation,-Upgrading-and-Package-Management/Managing-Cumulus-Linux-Disk-Images/Installing-a-New-Cumulus-Linux-Image.md

     </tr>
     </tbody>
     </table>

     </details>

 3. Copy the image and license files over to the flash drive and rename the image file to:

       - `onie-installer-x86_64`, if installing on an x86 platform

       - `onie-installer-arm`, if installing on an ARM platform

     {{%notice note%}}

-    You can also use any of the [ONIE naming schemes mentioned here](http://opencomputeproject.github.io/onie/design-spec/discovery.html#default-file-name-search-order).
+You can also use any of the [ONIE naming schemes mentioned
+    here](http://opencomputeproject.github.io/onie/design-spec/discovery.html#default-file-name-search-order).

     {{%/notice%}}

     {{%notice warning%}}

-    When using a Mac or Windows computer to rename the installation file the file extension may still be present.
+When using a Mac or Windows computer to rename the installation file
+    the file extension may still be present.
 Make sure to remove the file extension otherwise ONIE will not be able to detect the file\!

     {{%/notice%}}

 4. Insert the USB stick into the switch, then continue with the appropriate instructions below for your x86 or ARM platform.

-### Instructions for x86 Platforms</span>
+### Instructions for x86 Platforms

 <summary>Click to expand x86 instructions... </summary>

 1. Prepare the switch for installation:

       - If the switch is offline, connect to the console and power on the switch.

       - If the switch is already online in Cumulus Linux, connect to the console and reboot the switch into the ONIE environment with the `sudo onie-select -i` command, followed by `sudo reboot`.
 Then skip to step 4 below.

       - If the switch is already online in ONIE, use the `reboot` command.

     {{%notice note%}}

 SSH sessions to the switch get dropped after this step.
+To complete
-To complete the remaining instructions, connect to the console of the switch.
+    the remaining instructions, connect to the console of the switch.
     Cumulus Linux switches display their boot process to the console, so you need to monitor the console specifically to complete the next step.

     {{%/notice%}}

 2. Monitor the console and select the ONIE option from the first GRUB screen shown below.

     {{% imgOld 1 %}}

 3. Cumulus Linux on x86 uses GRUB chainloading to present a second GRUB menu specific to the ONIE partition.
 No action is necessary in this menu to select the default option *ONIE: Install OS*.

     {{% imgOld 2 %}}

 4. At this point, the USB drive should be automatically recognized and mounted.
 The image file should be located and automatic installation of Cumulus Linux should begin.
 Here is some sample output:

         ONIE: OS Install Mode  ...

         Version : quanta_common_rangeley-2014.05.05-6919d98-201410171013
         Build  Date: 2014-10-17T10:13+0800
         Info: Mounting kernel filesystems...  done.